What is Colposcopy?

 - Do not insert anything into your vagina for a full 24 hours before the procedure — including vaginal creams, douches, or tampons.

-- Do not have sex for 24 hours before and after your colposcopy NYC procedure.
+- Do not have sex for 24 hours before and after your colposcopy procedure.

 - Do not take aspirin before the colposcopy procedure without your doctor’s knowledge, as it can increase the chances of bleeding.
 Your doctor will ask you to discontinue any prescription blood thinners a few days before the procedure.